apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default：false

 Https enable flag.
 If the value is false, http is supported.
-Otherwise, https is supported.
-If https is enabled, http requests are automatically redirected to https.
+Otherwise, both http and https are supported, and http requests are automatically redirected to https.
 If enable_https is true, you need to configure ssl certificate information in fe.conf.

 #### `qe_max_connection`